byrd-laif/soilMakers/soulFood/followTheFood.md

 #### *Re-connecting seed of soil; direct contact with the divine made manifest.*

-**Soil seed to *ancestral soul*, a symbiotic microbial messenger; from humus, through human, to humus.
+**Soil seed for the *ancestral soul*, a symbiotic microbial messenger; from humus, through human, to humus.
 Returned to a different local with a uniquely healing microbial make up, pro-biotic soul food for the *soil ancestors*.
 Healing Wo-Man, their relationships with one another and *Mother Earth* through the unified *Soil Womb*.**

 #### *Empowering direct experience.* What ever the physical mind feeds upon is what the *Earth Body* calls to *Wo-Man*, *Soil too Soul* they receive.